OmChauhan9/ser594_24fc_project/project_ml_experimentation.md

 * Runs Batted In (RBI): 107
 * Stolen Bases: 14

-**Prediction Explanation:** Mookie Betts is known for the combination of contact, power, and defense.
-The high WAR represents his value both offensively and defensively.
-His batting average and power-39 HRs-drive his OPS, making him a well-rounded offensive player.
-The predicted WAR, OPS, and SLG should reflect these qualities.
-That should be reasonable if the model predicts similar or somewhat lower numbers, considering Betts' general performance, but any large deviation would have to be investigated as far as features are chosen that could not properly represent his full abilities.
+**Prediction Explanation:** Mookie Betts is a player who excels both offensively and defensively; that is why his WAR is very high.
+His 0.408 OBP indicates excellent plate discipline, meaning he generally reaches base frequently.
+The 0.579 SLG reflects his strong power hitting, with a total of 39 home runs hit.
+The model should predict values for WAR, OBP, and SLG close to these actual numbers.
+This would require further investigation into identifying what features are not fully capturing Betts' all-around skill set if there is a significant deviation.

 ### Record 2